eino808/eino808.github.io/essays/iuseai.md

 - Essays: AI serves as a valuable tool for refining sentence structure and adding that extra flair to your writing.
 In the context of essay writing for ICS 314, the informal nature of the assignments has allowed me to express my voice without sounding robotic.
 However, when faced with more formal tasks such as research papers, AI becomes a go-to resource for helping me structure the initial ideas of the paper.

 - Final project: As of right now, in the beginning phase of our final project there is no need for the use of AI because I could just reference back to our previous experiences to see how and why the code works.
-But, I can forsee me using it in the future milestones when we get into the nitty-gritty of the functions that we have not learned.
+But, I can foresee me using it in the future milestones when we get into the nitty-gritty of the functions that we have not learned.

 - Learning a concept/tutorial: I used AI to try to understand the underscore functions.
 I just could not grasp the content but when I had ChatGPT break down why and how underscore functions worked, things started falling into place.
 It gave me a solid foundation, and soon enough, I had a handle on it.